 The term “public bank” can refer to banks that are owned by government entities rather than shareholders.
 Public banks operate to serve or fulfill a mission that’s designed to benefit the greater good.
 For example, a public bank might operate in order to generate revenue that could be used to pay for public works projects like new roads or schools.

-When you’re talking about private banking and how it compares to other forms of banking, it’s more appropriate to use traditional banking as the benchmark.
-Traditional banking is the kind of banking you might use everyday.
-For example, you’re using traditional banking services when you open a checking account at a branch of a local bank.
+When you’re talking about private banking and how it compares to other forms of banking, it’s more appropriate to use standard or typical banking as the benchmark.
+This is the kind of banking you might use everyday.
+For example, you’re using standard traditional or online banking services when you open a checking account at a bank.

 Private banking, as described above, typically offers more personalized service and a suite of offerings in addition to the usual checking and savings accounts.